alto-wg/draft-alto-pv/overview.md

 traffic between a source and a destination.

-When an ANE is defined by the ALTO server, it is assigned an identifier, i.e., string of type ANEName as specified in {{ane-name-spec}}, and a set of associated properties.
+When an ANE is defined by the ALTO server, it is assigned an identifier, i.e., a string of type ANEName as specified in {{ane-name-spec}}, and a set of associated properties.

 ### ANE Domain